kkorte/ecommerce/readme.md

 ## System Requirements

-Lavalite is designed to run on a  machine with PHP 5.5.9 and MySQL 5.5.
+Hideyo is designed to run on a machine with PHP 5.5.9 and MySQL 5.5.

 * PHP >= 5.5.9 with
     * OpenSSL PHP Extension